estanqueiroa/awscode/cloudformation/genai-maps/README.md

 This demo shows how to generate Python code to create interactive world maps using Amazon SageMaker, Bedrock, API Gateway and Lambda function.

-The solution componentes can be created as Infrastructure as Code (IAC) using the provided CloudFormation templates.
+The solution components can be created as Infrastructure as Code (IAC) using the provided CloudFormation templates.
 Deploy each template as a different CloudFormation stack.

 Optional WAF is provided for API gateway protection.